 This article is part of DX’s monthly “Best of The Year” series.
 Check out some of DX’s other lists to stay up-to-date with all of the new music dropping this year.
-This month’s article includes songs released between January 1 and April 1.

 Check out the Top Rap Songs of 2020… (so far).
 Make sure to scroll all the way down to the bottom and find HipHopDX’s playlist of the best rap songs of 2020.
 And don’t forget to follow us on Spotify!